cranhandler/cranhandler.github.io/about/visiting.md

  Please don't use the back, main-floor door.
 Its threshold is not load-bearing.

- Don't leave anything you care about unattended in the back yard, and lock the doors, even if you're only leaving for a moment.
+ Don't leave anything you care about unattended in the back yard or in your car, and lock the doors, even if you're only leaving for a moment.

  Please don't tag my home's location on social media.